chanjunha0/machine-yearning/README.md

-This repo serves as a log of my own progress to satisfy my curiosity.
+This repo serves as a log of my curiosity.